 Vermont will soon offer relocation grants for people who move to Vermont to work full-time for a Vermont employer.
-Currently the Remote Worker Grant Program offers reimbursement grants for relocation expenses incurred in moving to Vermont and setting up a remote work space.
+Currently, the Remote Worker Grant Program offers reimbursement grants for relocation expenses incurred in moving to Vermont and setting up a remote workspace.
 The program has so far resulted in 290 remote workers and their family members moving to Vermont since January 1, 2019.
 You can learn more about the success of the Remote Worker Grant Program by reading the annual report.

-The new Relocation Grant Program expands eligibility for reimbursement grants to any worker who moves to Vermont to work full-time for a Vermont employer.
+The New Worker Relocation Grant Program expands eligibility for reimbursement grants to any worker who moves to Vermont to work full-time for a Vermont employer.
 Eligible workers can receive a reimbursement grant of up to $5,000 for relocation expenses, or up to $7,500 if relocating to certain parts of Vermont.
 Reimbursable expenses include moving costs like truck rental and moving supplies, as well as connectivity costs and specialized tools and equipment.
 The application for the program will open on January 1, 2020.

 The Vermont Legislature created the program as a way to provide more opportunities for workers to find work and relocate to Vermont.
 Below is the enacting statute, Act 80 of 2019.

 (a) The Agency of Commerce and Community Development shall design and implement a New Worker Relocation Incentive Program to award incentive grants to new workers as provided in this section and subject to the policies and procedures the Agency adopts to implement the Program.